The Nest

 13 East 63rd Street, Manhattan, NY 10065

 East Side Elementary School is found on the Upper East Side of Manhattan and serves grades K-5.
-It was first opened in 2010 and is an eight-storyEast Side Elementary School, P.S.
-267 building with a large lunchroom, large gym, modern classrooms, and a music room.
+It opened in 2010 and is an eight-storyEast Side Elementary School, P.S.
+267 building with a large lunchroom, gym, modern classrooms, and a music room.
 Students perform above average on all the state tests and in year-over-year academic improvement.

-They have a 92% proficiency in math, which is higher than the state average of 50%, and a 90% English proficiency, which is higher than the 46% state average.
+They have a 92% proficiency in math, which is higher than the state average of 50%, and a 90% English proficiency, higher than the 46% state average.
 The school’s location allows children to explore the city’s museums, and class trips are frequent.

 3. P.S.
 40 Augustus Saint-Gaudens: the Gramercy top public elementary schools in NYC